Child Consultancy

 If both parents consent to the CIP process, and the FDRP believes CIP would be a good option for the case, I can provide information about my process and availability.
 I am happy to have an initial conversation with parents if it assists them in choosing a consultant who they are comfortable with.

+I meet with each parent initially and then make arrangements to meet their child/ren.
 After meeting with the child I will take some time to prepare feedback in preparation for a meeting with the parents and the FDRP.
 The information provided in this session is inadmissible in Court however notes may be taken by the parents, and it is encouraged that the information shared provides a basis for a further mediated discussion.

 -